-In 1959, Club member Dr. George Smith was elected Governor for Rotary District 782, at that time covering the Atlantic Provinces.
-This was the first time the Club had had a District Governor.
+In 1959-60, Club member Dr. George Smith served as Governor for Rotary District 782.
+The District up until the year before had included all the Atlantic Provinces; however the number of Clubs was growing and in 1958 NB and Maine were removed to form their own district.
+This was the first time the Rotary Club of Truro had been the host Club for a District Governor.

-In June 1959, after meeting at the Scotia Hotel for 33 years, the dining room was closed and the club commenced meeting in the White Spot Restaurant on Walker Street until December 1960.
+In June 1959, after meeting at the Scotia Hotel for 33 years, the dining room was closed and the Club commenced meeting in the White Spot Restaurant on Walker Street until December 1960.
 At that point the meetings moved to Bennie's Restaurant on Prince Street.
-Up until then Club luncheon meetings had been held on Fridays, but in the changing times a growing number of members began finding it difficult to make their attendance on Fridays and it became the desire the Club to change the meeting day to Monday.
-Because another service club already had use of the available accommodation at Bennie's on Mondays, the Club looked for other quarters and eventually moved to the Stonehouse restaurant.
+Up until then Club luncheon meetings had been held on Fridays, but in the changing times a growing number of members began finding it difficult to make their attendance on Fridays and the Club to change the meeting day to Monday.
+Because another service organization already had use of the available accommodation at Bennie's on Mondays, the Club looked for other quarters and eventually moved to the Stonehouse restaurant.